 The inspiration of Cinta Bumi Artisans designs is taken from essential details I have continued to find during travels and in my day-to-day life.
 I am especially intrigued and empowered to create wearable poetry based on the interconnections between human and nature, and the intra-connection between human and herself.

-As a mother, a wife, a sister, a daughter, a friend, a woman, and above all else, a humanbeing, I believe that the closest place to start making a positive change is at home, from our deep within.
+As a mother, a sister, a daughter, a friend, a woman, and above all else, a humanbeing, I believe that the closest place to start making a positive change is at home, from our deep within.
 Through Cinta Bumi Artisans, I have the ability to share my creative journey with you, and I sincerely hope that we can walk together, make a positive change, one step at a time.

 Love and gratitude,

 Founding Artist of Cinta Bumi Artisans